 - Getting insurance cover can be harder since the NZ earthquakes - make sure you can get insurance for the property

 - Find a trustworthy and qualified building inspector to ensure the building is weather tight and solid - request a list of building inspectors in your location.

 - Ensure there is a Code of Compliance (COC) for unfinished renovations, decks or extensions and repairs

 Protect yourself by conducting these checks.
-We have access to the best industry resources at our fingertips so if you need help, get in touch.
+We have access to the best industry and Government resources at our fingertips so if you need help, get in touch.

 Agent Finder NZ can help you find a competent real estate agent for selling or buying a property in any location.

 Request a shortlist of real estate agents to compare now.